oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 - A Trust Mark Issuer **MUST** expose a Trust Mark Status endpoint, as defined in [@!OpenID.Federation, section 8.4].
 This is required because the use of long-lived Trust Mark instances needs to be combined with status checking, that is, verifying that the Trust Mark privileges for the holder have not been revoked.

-A Federation Service Entity can choose to require client authentication for its federation endpoints.

-When a Trust Mark Issuer deployment is configured to require client authentication for its Trust Mark endpoint, see [@!OpenID.Federation, section 8.6], the Federation Operator **SHOULD** be consulted to obtain information about which Entities are permitted to request a Trust Mark on behalf of another Entity.
-Typically, these are Federation Resolvers that retrieve a subject’s Trust Marks as part of the resolve process, see (#federation_resolver_requirements), (#federation_resolver_requirements, use title), or an Intermediate Entity acting as a Federation Registration Entity that retrieves Trust Marks on behalf of Entities being registered.

 # Federation Algorithm Requirements {#federation_algorithm_requirements}

 Within an OpenID Federation deployment, each Entity has at least one federation key.
 An Entity's federation key is used when signing its Entity Statement, see [@!OpenID.Federation, section 3], and a Federation Service Entity also uses its federation key to sign responses and objects returned from federation endpoints, see [@!OpenID.Federation, section 8].